Media Companies May Stop Productions In Georgia Over New Abortion Law

 They also echo a consideration voiced this week by Netflix Chief Content Officer Ted Sarandos.
 "We have many women working on productions in Georgia, whose rights, along with millions of others, will be severely restricted by this law," he said in a statement emailed to NPR.

-Should the law take effect, he said Netflix would "rethink our entire investment in Georgia."
+Should the law take effect, he said, Netflix would "rethink our entire investment in Georgia."
 Sarandos vowed to work with the American Civil Liberties Union and other groups to fight restrictive laws on abortion.

 Gov. Brian Kemp, R-Ga., signed the bill into law on May 7, saying "every baby has a right to life."
 The law, set to take effect in January 2020, bans abortion procedures after medical staff detect heartbeat activity, about six weeks into a pregnancy.
-Critics say the legislation leaves too small a window for women who may not know they are pregnant, and vow to challenge it in court.
+Critics say the legislation leaves too small a window for women who may not know they are pregnant, and they vow to challenge it in court.

 Remarks from the media companies could present a major setback for the state, which has been referred to as "the Hollywood of the South."